 If you are working on a presentation with your clients or even a co-worker, then you might end up in a situation where you both did not work on the same copy, one after the other.
 Instead, you worked on two different copies.
 These copies may contain changes done by you both, some similar and some different.
-Now you need to compare and merge these copies into a single, cohesive file without losing anything at all!
+Now you need to compare and merge these copies into a single, cohesive file without losing any edits!

 - Before you start, you'll need to have one version of the presentation open.
 It does not matter which of the two you want to open first.

 - Then access the Review tab of the Ribbon, and click the Compare button, as shown highlighted in red within Figure 1.